 Katie Worth likes to tell stories about science, politics, and their myriad intersections.
 She began her professional life as a beat reporter at the Pacific Daily News on Guam, and later worked as an enterprise reporter for the San Francisco Examiner.
 Her work has appeared in Scientific American, National Geographic, Slate, The Wall Street Journal andThe Best American Science and Nature Writing anthology.

 Worth joined the Boston-based FRONTLINE team in 2015 as the inaugural FRONTLINE-Columbia Tow Journalism Fellow, and for the next six years worked on special investigative projects for the series — including a one-year stint in Milwaukee as an O’Brien Fellow in Public Service Journalism.
-She has led reporting endeavors in print, film, interactive, audio and virtual reality.
-As she has grown into a senior reporter role at FRONTLINE, her work has included providing guidance and resources to a corps of reporting fellows.
-She has also held leadership roles in both FRONTLINE and WGBH’s diversity, equity and inclusion committees, efforts she considers essential to the future of journalism.
+She led reporting endeavors in print, film, interactive, audio and virtual reality.
+As a senior reporter at FRONTLINE, her work included providing guidance and resources to a corps of reporting fellows.
+She held leadership roles in both FRONTLINE and WGBH’s diversity, equity and inclusion committees, efforts she considers essential to the future of journalism.